Resource theory of heat and work with non-commuting charges: Asymptotic thermodynamics of multiple conserved quantities

 \begin{proof} We start with the first statement of the theorem.
 Consider the global system transformation $\rho_{S^n} \ox \tau(\und{\beta})_B^{\ox n} \rightarrow \sigma_{S^nB^n}$ by almost-commuting unitaries.
 We use the definition of work (\ref{eq: W_j definition}) and free entropy (\ref{free entropy}), as well as the first law, Theorem \ref{thm:first-law}, to get

 The second line is due to the definition in Eq. (\ref{eq:free entropy rates}).
 Now observe that

-where the inequality is due to sub-additivity of von Neumann entropy, and the final equation due to asymptotic entropy conservation.
-Further, the generalized thermal state $\tau(\und{\beta})_B$ has the minimum free entropy \cite{Guryanova2016}, hence $\Delta\widetilde{F}_B \geq 0$.
+where the inequality is due to sub-additivity of von Neumann entropy, and the final equality is due to asymptotic entropy conservation.
+Further, the generalized thermal state $\tau(\und{\beta})_B$ has the minimum free entropy \cite{Guryanova2016}, hence

 For the second statement of the theorem, the achievability part of the second law, we aim to show that there is a work transformation $\rho_{S^n} \ox \tau(\und{\beta})_B^{\ox n} \rightarrow \sigma_{S^n} \ox \xi_{B^n}$, with a suitable regular sequences of product states, and works $W_1,\ldots,W_c$ are extracted.
-This will be guaranteed, by the first law, Theorem \ref{thm:first-law}, and the AET, Theorem \ref{Asymptotic equivalence theorem}, if
+This will be guaranteed, by the first law (Theorem \ref{thm:first-law}) and the AET, Theorem \ref{Asymptotic equivalence theorem}, if

 The left hand side here defines a point $(\und{a},s)$ in the charges-entropy space of the bath, and our task is to show that it lies in the phase diagram, for which purpose we have to define the bath characteristics suitably.
 On the right hand side, $\bigl(\Tr\tau(\und{\beta})_B A_{B_1}, \ldots, \Tr\tau(\und{\beta})_B A_{B_c}, S(\tau(\und{\beta})_B)\bigr)$ is the point corresponding to the initial state of the bath, which due to its thermal nature is situated on the upper boundary of the region.
 At that point, the region has a unique tangent hyperplane, which has the equation $\sum_j \beta_j a_j-s = \widetilde{F}(\tau(\und{\beta})_B)$, and the phase diagram is contained in the half space $\sum_j \beta_j a_j-s \geq \widetilde{F}(\tau(\und{\beta})_B)$, corresponding to the fact that their free entropy is larger than that of the thermal state.
 In fact, due to the strict concavity of the entropy, and hence of the upper boundary of the phase diagram, the phase diagram, with the exception of the thermal point $\bigl(\Tr \tau(\und{\beta})_B \underline{A_{B}}, S(\tau(\und{\beta})_B)\bigr)$ is contained in the open half space $\sum_j \beta_j a_j-s > \widetilde{F}(\tau(\und{\beta})_B)$.